yeoant/AEVisionLab/README.md

 | Sniffing & Logging | Capture Module | a) Capture Ethernet messages without disrupting the car’s normal operation and storing them in an appropriate format for subsequent inspection. |
 | Interception, Injection & Modification | Bridging | b) Intercept or inject (modified) messages into targeted AE links through the workstation bidirectionally for testing and analysis at arbitrary intervals. |
 | Fuzzing & Attacks | Bridging | c) Facilitate message fuzzing (e.g., modification).
 Likewise, message interception, modification, and injection can launch different targeted attacks. |

+## Dataset

+The datasets in this research can be obtained from the [Dataset repository folder](https://github.com/yeoant/AEVisionLab/tree/main/Dataset).

 ## Workstation Software